 The Ancient Maya, 6th Edition by Robert Sharer and Loa Traxler

 No refunds will be available for no shows, late arrival, or early departure.
 Should the guest decide to cancel, a minimum of 60 days notice is required prior to arival for a full refund, minus a US$100 administrative fee.
 50% refunds will be granted for cancellations 45-59 days prior to arrival.
 All cancellations 44 days or less prior to arival are non-refundable.
+Kindly allow for up to 30 days for refunds to be processed.

 Click Here to learn more about our Resort's collaborators, including Designers, Photographer and Videographer.